 Heinz College's Ph.D. program distinguishes itself from others because of its interdisciplinary nature and emphasis on solving business and policy problems.

 Heinz College's Ph.D. program distinguishes itself from others because of its interdisciplinary nature and emphasis on solving business and policy problems.
-Our Ph.D. faculty members have expertise in a wide range of fields, including economics, information systems, negotiation, social networks, behavioral sciences, operations research, and computer science.
+Our Ph.D. faculty members have expertise in a wide range of fields, including economics, information systems, social networks, Machine learning, behavioral sciences, operations research, and computer science.
 Integrating disciplinary perspectives, advancing theoretical models, and improving the quality of methodological and computer-based tools in understanding these issues are the primary goals of research conducted by faculty and students in our program.

 Our Ph.D. program distinguishes itself by emphasizing the following: